 - 1 pound asparagus ends trimmed (cut into 1-inch pieces)

 - 1 tablespoon olive oil

-- 5 cups chicken broth
+- 32 ounces Low sodium chicken broth

-- ½ cup frozen peas
+- ½ cup Frozen Peas thawed

 - ¼ cup grated Parmesan cheese

 - Combine the oil and onion in a large saucepan over medium heat and cook, stirring occasionally, until the onion is translucent, 2 to 3 minutes.
 Add the garlic and cook 1 minute.